 Single purpose brokerage firms are broker-dealers that may only offer one type asset class or have a very limited selection of securities offerings.
 For example, Galaxy offers a small amount passive funds, active funds, and venture funds.
 At a single purpose broker-dealer, there are usually no reasonably available alternatives to recommend investors outside of its own limited offerings.
 Therefore, a single purpose broker-dealer cannot cater to all retail investors.
 If you followed your financial advisor from a traditional brokerage firm to a crypto based securities firm, as some of our clients have, and only have experience investing in stocks and/or bonds, you may have been sold securities against your best interest.
 If this sounds familiar and you sustained losses, you should consult with a Crypto-Securities attorney in New York, like the lawyers at Malecki Law.

-Single purpose broker-dealers apply for “special purpose broker-dealer” (SPBD) status.
+Single purpose broker-dealers can now apply for “special purpose broker-dealer” (SPBD) status.
 Approximately three to four years ago, the idea of a SPBD entered the scene.
 On December 23, 2020, the SEC requested public comment on this topic.
 The SEC approved this class of broker-dealer in authorizing them to solely hold crypto based securities.
 The SEC indicated that if a SPBD applicant was to be approved by FINRA, then it would not only be able to custody crypto based assets, but it could transact in them as well.
 Did your advisor recommend that you invest in crypto based securities?
 Did he/she gather investor profile information, like your risk tolerance and liquidity needs?
 If you suffered losses from these products, it is possible they were wrongfully sold to you in the interest of your advisor ahead of your best interest.
 You can reach out to a New York Crypto-Securities Lawyer, like the lawyers at Malecki Law, to review the performance of your crypto based securities.

 Prometheum Ember Capital LLC was the first approved SPBD by FINRA, in May 2023.
-The approval meant that Promethus would become a “qualified custodian” and would have to comply with federal securities laws, in stark contrast with its competitor crypto exchanges, which have to comply with state securities licensure requirements.
+The approval meant that Prometheum would become a “qualified custodian” and would have to comply with federal securities laws, in stark contrast with its competitor crypto exchanges, which have to comply with state securities licensure requirements.
 Falling under federal securities laws would create more stringent requirements for the firm’s policies and procedures, in hopes to provide investor protection and prevent fraudulent behavior.

 The second firm that has recently entered the SPBD scene, goes by the name of tZero Group Inc. Due to the firm’s approval of SPBD status, it is now required to treat any crypto token as a security irrespective of how the issuers define the crypto token.
 Were crypto based securities the cause of substantial losses in your brokerage accounts?
 You can have a Crypto-Securities law firm, like Malecki Law in New York, review your portfolio and situation to determine whether you have a viable claim in FINRA arbitration.